sahithyasridhar/fa18-523-65/project-report/report.md

 +@fig:distribution-of-Star-ratings shows distribution of ratings offered to businesses.
-We see that rating 5 was most used rating by reviewers for describing their experience at given restaurant whereas the rating 2 was the least.
+We see that rating 5 was most used rating by reviewers for describing their experience at given restaurant whereas the rating 2 was the least used.
 Looking at distribution of review length for each star rating shows there was no significant difference in review length distribution.
 However, comparing +@fig:review-length-distribution-by-Star-rating with +@fig:distribution-of-Star-ratings shows same trend.
-Meaning more restaurants got 5-star rating but they also got some textual review.
-We also looked average number of reviews given by users.
+Meaning, more restaurants got 5-star rating but they also got some textual review.
+We also looked at average number of reviews given by users.
 We can see in +@fig:distribution-of-number-of-reviews-by-users that most users provided less than 5 reviews.
 There is small percentage of users who have provided more than 30 reviews.